plasticuproject/notibit/README.md

 ### Configure

 Open config.py and enter in all of your keys. <br />
-For product, enter the full BItmain product URL. <br />
+For product, enter the full Bitmain product URL. <br />
 For message, enter the message you used for IFTTT.